oatte/test-repo/readme.md

 # readme #

-LOOK MA I'M UPDATING FROM GITHUB!

-yeehaw
+AND NOW FROM THE CLI